Fortified by pain-killing drugs, the Nittany Turkey returns to preview and predict the Penn State Nittany Lions’ 2014

 While you don’t want to hear about my oral surgery, that’s the price that my four readers have to pay for their subscriptions.
 If you want my brilliant witticisms, if you want my controversial albeit highly inaccurate prognostications, and if you want a convenient forum on which to display your comprehensive knowledge of the subject at hand to the three other readers, then this spoonful of medicine won’t help the sugar go down.

 Read it anyway, damnit!

 Before I took my vacation in scenic Green Bay, I chomped down on a piece of hard candy and promptly broke a bicuspid — #13, to be precise, which this cosmetic dentistry office suggests I had fixed rather quick after doing more research.
 There was an old filling in there, so the tooth was compromised to begin with.
 The candy was its ultimate denouement.
-So, I let it bother me throughout my vacay, and then upon my return I saw the dentist, who excavated the old filling and made the brilliant diagnosis that it was broken.
-As it was broken below the gum line, it would have to come out and I’d need to restore it with an implant.
-Half of it came out when she manipulated it, leaving me with a monocuspid.
+So, I let it bother me throughout my vacay, and then upon my return I found a dentist online, http://powersdentalgroup.com who excavated the old filling and restored with an implant.
+After which I was able to enjoy and ensure that I had a health smile.

 Yesterday’s visit to the oral surgeon in Overland Park all-on-4 dental implants was to effect the extraction and implant the socket for the dental prosthesis as well to do finally a wisdom teeth removal.
 The doc used bone graft material from cows to fill the empty root sockets around the implant.
 Now it has to wait for four months with a healing abutment capping it off, so that the graft and my non-bovine bone grow into and around the socket.
 Aren’t you glad you read this?